danielecalixto/danielecalixto/README.md

 #### I'm a Web Full Stack Developer passionate about Back End.
 #### Graduated in Civil Engineering in a Brazilian Federal Center of Technology and studying Development by myself for three years.
 Now almost finishing a one year Web Full Stack Development course at Kenzie Academy.

 We can get in touch in English or Portuguese.
-Reach me on Linkedin:
+Reach me on Linkedin or by email: danielecalixtob@gmail.com.

 <div style="display: inline_block">
   <a href="https://www.linkedin.com/in/daniele-calixto-barros" />
   <img align="center" alt="Linkedin" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" />
 </div>

-Or by email: danielecalixtob@gmail.com

 ### TECHNOLOGIES